 The Syphon Coffee Maker is an excellent choice for those who love high-quality coffee and are willing to spend extra time brewing it.
 It’s also considered one of the most beautiful coffee makers, and if you have your stand and supplies, it can be a lovely addition to your kitchen.

 The brew time on an AeroPress is only around 30 seconds, and you’ll have fresh coffee in minutes.
-There’s even been some debate about whether it qualifies as real coffee or not – but for most people, especially if you like taking your time with a good cup of joe, nothing beats it.
+There’s even been some debate about whether it qualifies as real coffee, but for most people, especially if you like taking your time with a good cup of joe, nothing beats it.

 10. Vacuum Coffee Maker